dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 Integrating the Model with the View.
 Showing a blog entry
 ---------------------------------------------------------

-Now we have the ``Blog`` entity created, and the database updated to reflect this we can start integrating the model into the view.
+Now we have the ``Blog`` entity created, and the database updated to reflect this, we can start integrating the model into the view.
 We will start by building the show page of our blog.